 - Label your boxes to making unpacking easier

 Packing lists for uni

 At uni you'll need clothing, bedding, stationery and home comforts like photos or decorations.

 Most student rooms come with a bed, desk and clothing storage, so you won't need to bring furniture.
 Your housing contract will list any furniture in your room so you should check if you need to bring anything before you move in.

 - Two bedding sets including duvet covers, pillow cases and sheets

 - Stationery and folders to keep your handouts or printed work in

 - Small mirror

 - Pins for notice boards

-- Iron and small ironing board or travel steamer – you could share this between flatmates if you don't have your own
+- Iron and small ironing board, or a travel steamer – speak to your flatmates about sharing these if you don't have your own already

 - Plug adaptors if you’re from overseas